Last updated on June 14, 2021

 Choosing Colour of Diamond Side Stones

-When it comes to choosing a colour grade for diamond side stones, it is best to have them in the same grade as that of the centre diamond in order not to have a visible colour mismatch.
+When it comes to choosing a colour grade for diamond side stones, it is best to have them in the same grade as that of the centre diamond not to have a visible colour mismatch.

-In general, the colour of side stones and the centre diamond should not be more than one grade apart to create a consistent look.
-For example, if the centre diamond is F colour, the side stones should be within the G-H range.
+In general, the colour of the side stones and the centre diamond should not be more than one grade apart to create a consistent look.
+For example, if the centre diamond is an F colour, the side stones should be within the G-H range.

 Choosing Clarity of Diamond Side Stones

-This doesn’t mean you should choose the highest clarity grade.
+This does not mean you should choose the highest clarity grade.
 You can opt for diamonds that are graded VS1 – VS2 (Very Slightly Included) or SI1 (Slightly Included).
 In most cases, such stones look clean and still have affordable price tags.
 However, the clarity between each side stone should be as identical as possible, and no more than one grade apart similar to the colour.
 For example, if the centre stone has VVS2 clarity, the side stones should be not less than VS1.

 Choosing Settings for Diamond Side Stones

-Choosing the right setting is very important because it will determine how well the diamonds will be protected from accidental hits or falling off, and how easily the ring will be cleaned or repaired.
+Choosing the right setting is very important because it will determine how well the diamonds will be protected from accidental hits or falling off and how easily the ring will be cleaned or repaired.

 For example, the prong setting is more easily maintained than the channel setting.
 The latter, on the other hand, offers better protection for your diamonds.
 The bezel setting is among the safest, but it also hides your stones.